toa-io/toa/extensions/exposition/documentation/ia3.md

 ### Persistent Credentials

-`Basic` and `Bearer` credentials are persistent, so the Authentication system includes with corresponding Components.
+`Basic` and `Bearer` credentials are persistent, so the Authentication system includes corresponding Components.

 | Component           | Description                      |
 |---------------------|----------------------------------|